Oppo's new foldable phone may have solved the crease problem - ExBulletin

 Like traditional clamshell mobile phones, Find N has a wide aspect ratio of 18: 9, making it more natural to use as a regular mobile phone when closed.
 Samsung, on the other hand, has a narrower front display on the Z Fold line.

 Like the Z Fold, Find N has five cameras.
-The inside and front screens have a 32-megapixel hole punch camera for selfies and video chat, and three additional sensors on the back.
+Both the inside and front screens have a 32-megapixel drilling camera for selfies and video chat, and three additional sensors on the back.
 50 megapixel main camera, 16 megapixel ultra wide-angle lens and 13 megapixel telephoto lens.

 Rear camera of Oppo Find N.